Alignable/bifrost/README.md

 3. If Rails returns layout, wrap in layout
 4. Else just return as-is

-## Breaking changes moving from turbolinks to terabithia:
+## Breaking changes moving from turbolinks to bifrost:
 - turbolinks-permanent is gone
 - request:start and request:end events removed
 - Some discrepency in event data and exactly when they fire